Donate today to support

 ABC's Camp Calvin 2018!

-At Echo Park, ABC’s one-stop, multi-service, neighborhood family center in the heart of East Harlem, children from ages 5 -21 participate in the Therapeutic Afterschool Program that provides structure and consistent support for at-risk children as they develop their academic skills, resilience, and self-esteem.
+At Echo Park, ABC’s one-stop, multi-service, neighborhood family center in the heart of East Harlem, children from ages 5-21 participate in the Therapeutic Afterschool Program that provides structure and consistent support for at-risk children as they develop their academic skills, resilience, and self-esteem.
 Structured recreational play, academic mentoring, and experiential learning opportunities—including sports, gardening and nutrition programs, and computer science workshops—encourage academic and social-emotional development.
+Afterschool also offers a technology-based enrichment program, Study Buddies Connect, which uses half-hour telephone and video chats between children and their volunteer buddies to further strengthen academic skills and goals.

 During the summer, ABC provides Camp Calvin, a 6-week Therapeutic Summer Day Camp filled with joyful, nurturing activities for at-risk children in East Harlem.
 Campers participate in invaluable learning experiences and field trips that strengthen their reading, math, technological, scientific, environmental, social, and safety skills while forming lasting friendships.